coderamen666/srd-v3.5-md/spells/spells-m-o.md

 yourself or on an item currently in your possession, the DC is 15 + your caster level.

-If cast on a creature, *nondetection* wards the creature's gear as well as the creature itself.
+If cast on a creature, *nondetection* wards the creature’s gear as well as the creature itself.

 *Material Component:* A pinch of diamond dust worth 50 gp.